swagger-autogen/swagger-autogen/README.md

 const swaggerAutogen = require('swagger-autogen')();
 ```

-Or if you're using ES modules, load it at the beginning of the file
+Or if you're using ES modules, load it at the beginning of the file:

 ```js
 import swaggerAutogen from 'swagger-autogen';